ashwinkumarm/questionClassifier/README.txt

+### QUestion Classifier

-The program finds the accuracy for coarse and fine classifier for TREC data set.
-We find accuracy for single prediction and multiple classes where classes are less than 5.
+## The program finds the accuracy for coarse and fine classifier for TREC data set.
+We find accuracy
+for single prediction and multiple classes where classes are less than 5.

 Each program takes several hours to run.
 So we saved everything in files.